 - Exposing runtime collected data (e.g. data from NFs/AFs/OAM retrieved via notification mechanisms), or historical collected data (e.g. data from NFs/AFs/OAM that were at some point collected, then stored), or both;

-- Appling selection processes of data samples or processing mechanisms for the generation of the bulked data according to formatting and processing rules provided by consumers of the bulked data or defined by an operator.
-Such rules define the allowed and/or restricted properties or processes to be applied to the set of data from the collected event notifications to be used for the bulked data.
+- Applying selection processes of data samples or processing mechanisms for the generation of the bulked data according to bulked data formatting and processing instructions provided by consumers of the bulked data or defined by an operator.
+The bulked data formatting and processing instructions may include the formatting and processing instructions as specified in clause 5A.4 and further instructions as described in Clause 6.2.6.1.1.
+Such instructions define the allowed and/or restricted properties and/or processes to be applied to the set of data from the collected event notifications to be used for the bulked data, the properties and processes being:

-- Examples of properties are network slices; area of interest; statistical attributes such as averages, mean, skewness; aggregation levels, such as geographical per cell, per UEs, or temporal such as per hours or days.
+- The properties associated with the Bulked data formatting and processing are filters over the data to be associated with the bulked data.
+The properties for bulked data are defined as per Data Specification parameters in Clause 6.2.6.1.1.

-- Examples of processes are: definition of data collection mode mechanisms; definition if data from collected events, or pre-process data from collected events, or both can be used for composing the bulked data; applying anonymization of data fields in the bulked data to avoid exposing undesired information.
+- The processes associated with the bulked data formatting and processing are mechanisms applied to the data to be associated with the bulked data and are defined as per Formatting and Processing parameter defined in Clause 5A.4 and the further instructions defined in Clause 6.2.6.1.1.
+These processes may comprise: definition if data to be used for composing the bulked data is directly extracted from collected events, or the data is extracted from event notification of the same event type and pre-processed , or both; applying anonymization of data fields in the bulked data to avoid exposing undesired information, aggregation levels (i.e., per cell, per UEs, or temporal, e.g., per hours or days).

-Editor's note: Definition or "pre-process" data is FFS.
+NOTE 1: Pre-process data from collected eventnotifications of the same event type refers to the usage of data manipulation processes in order to aggregate, concatenate, process data from multiple collected event notifications from the same event type that results in a single processed value.

 - Having the mapping of the Service Operation that have to be used for collecting data of the bulked data associated with an analytics ID.

+6.2.6.1.1 Services for Bulked Data Collection

-NWDAF, DCCF, MFAF, ADRF may expose service(s), respectively, the Nnwdaf_DataManagement_Subscribe or Ndccf_DataManagement_Subscribe, Nmfaf_DataManagement_Subscribe, Nadrf_DataManagement_Subscribe service operation with the following input parameters in order to request bulked data:
+NWDAF, DCCF, MFAF, ADRF may expose service(s), respectively, the Nnwdaf_DataManagement_Subscribe or Ndccf_DataManagement_Subscribe, Nmfaf_DataManagement_Subscribe, Nadrf_DataManagement_Subscribe service operation with a request for bulked data including the following input parameters:

 - Data Specification: